Students look to love at New Zealand school hit by tragedy

 His parents and two siblings, 15-year-old twins Shuayb and Cahaya, are all “at home just waiting,” she said.

-“They’re just waiting and they don’t know what to do,” Henry told the news site.
+“They’re just waiting and they don’t know what to do,” she said.